 Joe Williams, head of development

 Joe has worked at Vox since 2015 and is responsible for driving the company’s film and TV development slate.
 While at Vox, Joe script edited KEEPING FAITH, THE NHS: TO PROVIDE ALL PEOPLE, and served as Associate Producer on TIME AWAY.
-He is currently script editing TO PROVIDE ALL PEOPLE.

 Prior to joining Vox, Joe held development roles at Channel 4’s Drama Commissioning department, Stephen Fry’s production company, Sprout Pictures, and at the London office of Ridley Scott’s Scott Free Films.
 He has also worked as a Drama Consultant for BBC Media Action in Latvia.